-Having a diverse mindset and approach to designing the change journey means that it may be easier to anticipate potential challenges and obstacles in the way.
+Having a diverse mindset and approach to designing the change journey means that it may be easier to anticipate potential challenges and obstacles along the way.
 So how can one incorporate more diversity in the change approach?
 And what does this mean?

 In true agile form, gathering a large diverse group of stakeholders earlier in the change journey is critical.
-This not only engages impacted stakeholders early, more importantly, it ensures that the diverse inputs and thoughts are incorporated early in the change journey design.
+This not only engages impacted stakeholders early, but more importantly, it ensures that diverse inputs and thoughts are incorporated early in the change journey design.
 Having a diverse audience means that you will get a range of challenges and obstacles thrown at you.
 This is exactly what is needed.
 It is much more efficient and productive to lay these on the table earlier in the initiative planning stage than to discover them during implementation.

-This maybe in the form of ‘PI planning’ or Program Increment planning.
+This may be in the form of ‘PI planning’ or Program Increment planning.
 This is also a core part of scaled agile methodology.
 The PI planning process has a set agenda that includes a presentation of business context and vision, followed by team planning breakouts where teams create their iteration plans and objectives for the upcoming Program Increment.
 This means a key milestone where the project delivers a set of changes.

 By having a diverse set of stakeholders in PI planning you’re able to interact early, brainstorm, and flesh out potential push-backs from ‘resistors’.
-This form of the diversity of ideas also contributes to having potential divergent forms of the solution that the project is proposing, and avoid a ‘tunnel vision’ where there is a narrow determination of the likely change journey.
+This form of the diversity of ideas also contributes to having potential divergent forms of the solution that the project is proposing, and avoids a ‘tunnel vision’ where there is a narrow determination of the likely change journey.

-The design firm Ideo (who came up with amongst lots of famous products, the mouse) proposes that during ideation stage of the initiative that one should go for quantity over quality.
+The design firm Ideo (who came up with amongst lots of famous products, the mouse) proposes that during the ideation stage of the initiative one should go for quantity over quality.
 Get as many ideas out in the fewest minutes possible.
 It takes lots of ideating to get brilliant ideas.
-One of the most important rules is not to judge the ideas.
+One of the most important rules is not to judge ideas.
 Often the best ideas seem ridiculous.
 Think Airbnb where people stay at your house when this was not a concept that people were comfortable with.